openspacelaunch/vscode-cmake-tools-multi-lang/README.md

 [CMake Tools Multi-Language](https://marketplace.visualstudio.com/items?itemName=OpenSpaceLaunchFoundation.cmake-tools-multi-lang) adds `cmake.enabled`, If 'false', CMake Tools skips the workspace, can be set at folder level.
 E.g. Skip folders that do not use CMake.

-Was made because author had a workspace with multiple roots (aka projects).
-Some of them Python, Fortran, JavaScript and we want to have a setting to disable this extension on those roots.
+This fork was made because the author has a workspace with multiple roots (aka projects).
+Some of them are Python, Fortran or JavaScript projects and we want to have a setting to disable this extension on those roots.
 This stops the extension from running CMake build actions, CTest stubs and Intellisense on non-CMake projects!

 ### Use Case Demo